chrisBioInf/svhip/README.md

 $ import RNA

 $ RNA.fold("GGAAAGGTTTGGG")

+If this does not produce any errors, ViennaRNA bindings should be ready to use.

 Following this, we now have to install all the remaining requirements.
 For this, we provide the environment.yaml with the download.
 So leave the environment and update it